top5 to see

 Austin boasts a population of 1.5 million Mexican free-tailed bats, the largest urban bat population in the US.
 From about June to about September, the bats pour out from under the bridge at about dusk to eat 10 to 15 tons of yummy insects.
 Prime viewing spots are on the eastern side of the bridge (center to south), the south side of the bridge down by the river, or on one of the many boats that specialize in touring the bats.
 If it’s raining or threatening rain, the bats take a raincheck…

-Yep: It’s taller than the nation’s capital building, so there!
+Yep: It’s taller than the nation’s capitol building, so there!
 A beautiful building made of pink granite surrounded by a lovely park.
 Tours available.
 The address below is to the visitors parking garage, a mere block away from the capitol grounds.
 Be sure to also stop in at the old General Land Office building, now a museum, on the southeastern part of the grounds.

 A big part of Austin is music.
 Do you see that local walking by?
 There’s a 101.3 percent chance that person is in a band.
-Sixth street is the main artery (or colon?) of Austin’s entertainment district (it’s our Bourbon Street), but there are a couple worthy (and more adult friendly) offshoots, including Red River north of sixth, Rainey Street south of first, and sixth east of I-35.
+Sixth street is the main artery (or colon?) of Austin’s entertainment district (it’s our Bourbon Street), but there are a couple worthy (and more adult friendly) offshoots, including Red River north of sixth, Rainey Street south of first, and sixth (and other streets) east of I-35.
 The local liberal rag, the Austin Chronicle, is a good way to see what’s going on in the clubs.

 Austin has several iconic murals to gawk (and selfie) at: